mushroomhostage/RadioBeacon/CONFIG.md

 **mobileSignalLock**: Set to false to disable locking onto nearby signals.
 When disabled, you'll still be able to receive signals with a compass, but their distance and the "locked on" message will no longer be shown.

+**mobileNoSignalsMessage**: Message to display when the periodic scan completes but no radio beacon signals are picked up. "%d" is replaced with the reception radius.
+Set to null or an empty string to disable this message.

 ## Debugging
 **verbose**: If true, detailed information will be logged using log.info().